h2oai/sparkling-water/doc/src/site/sphinx/deployment/kubernetes.rst

 Running Sparkling Water in Kubernetes
 -------------------------------------

 Sparkling Water can be executed inside the Kubernetes cluster.
-Only cluster deployment mode is supported at this moment.
 Sparkling Water supports Kubernetes since Spark version 2.4.

 Before you start, please make check the following: